folio-org/mod-calendar/docs/build-process.md

 Maven. `embed_postgres` may be something for testing, or with Postgres itself -- unsure at the time of writing.
 This deployment descriptor will support both `port` and `http.port`, however, it seems to be implemented outside the module's purview (likely in `folio-spring-base`).

+## Compilation Step

+`mvn -e install` will compile the actual module code, generating the classes as well as other boilerplate (from Lombok, OpenAPI, etc.).

+## Dockerization

+To build the docker module, `docker build -t mod-calendar .`.
+Note the `.` is part of the command in order to build the current directory.
+Docker will automatically expand the tag's version to `mod-calendar:latest`, therefore, this does not need to be manually specified.